krohit27/SoftwareTestingProjects/README.md

                 and conversion optimization platform.
 The app includes a login page, registration page, and a user-friendly dashboard.

+2. OpenCartProject -
-2. OpenCartProject - OpenCart is a free, open-source e-commerce platform that helps online merchants build and manage their stores.
+- Description -     OpenCart is a free, open-source e-commerce platform that helps online merchants build and manage their stores.
 Using OpenCart, you can manage various stores from a single admin interface.